spackows/THINK-2019_Scavenger_hunt/README.md

 ## Instructions
 These instructions describe how to build a scavenger hunt BINGO sample web app with given, indoor objects.

-After you get the sample working, collect images of your favourite objects or tourist destinations and make your own scavenger hunt BINGO app!
+After you get the sample working, collect images of your favorite objects or tourist destinations and make your own scavenger hunt BINGO app!

 <p>&nbsp;</p>